Valis64/YBS/README.md

 ## Development

 See `template_creator.jsx` for the implementation.
 The top of the file explains the main workflow and utility functions used.

+## YBS Preset Helper

+`preset_ybs.py` contains helper logic for locating artwork when the YBS preset is active.
+Its function `fetch_art(settings, order_number, pair_num)` searches the configured folders using `Path.rglob` and returns the first match.
+A `ValueError("Refusing…")` is raised if the resolved path includes a `$recycle` segment.

 ## Template Settings